Ethinyl Estradiol; Etonogestrel vaginal ring

 Side effects that you should report to your doctor or health care professional as soon as possible:

-severe or sudden headaches
+migraines or severe, sudden headaches

 symptoms of vaginal infection like itching, irritation or unusual discharge